No matter if you’re new to painting or a veteran like me, one thing is clear: you have to have the right tools for the job.

 You can then pour all of the paint back into their individual cans.

-Keep in mind that just because a can of paint is the same color and brand that it might have minuscule differences.
+Keep in mind that just because a can of paint is the same color and brand it might have minuscule differences.

 That’s why mixing your paint cans is so important before you start your job.